Approval Date: 2015-12-03

 Concept Design - an early developmental stage of a project representing design development drawings at 30% and a Class D estimate.

-Facilities management – refers to the unit(s) at each campus responsible for management of facilities and capital work.
+Campus Facilities Management – refers to the unit(s) at each campus responsible for management of facilities and capital work.

 Funding is assigned outside of the University’s operating budget.

-Minor Capital Projects - A project that has a funding requirement less than $5,000,000.
+Minor Capital Project - A capital project that has funding requirement equal to or less than $5,000,000 and may include:

 Prime Consultant - an architectural or engineering firm which has the prime responsibility for the project.